John Sydenham: Later career

 Eventually, he was slowed by age and lost much of his effectiveness and, after a testimonial match against Portsmouth, in March 1970 he moved to Aldershot (under old team-mate Jimmy Melia), for whom he made 59 appearances before moving on to Bath City, managed by another ex-Saint David Burnside, for whom he played 77 games from July 1972.

 He first went to Perth, Western Australia in 1974.
 He stayed just for the one year, but in that time faced Chelsea with the State side in May and won a Top-Four medal with Floreat Athena before jetting back to England.
 He was lured back to Western Australia in 1980 to take on a player-coaching role at the Greek-backed club Athena, where both Alan Ball and Ted MacDougall played for him, and succeeded in returning the side back into the State League as Second Division champions.
-Then in the mid-eighties, he coached Waneroo Soccer Club.
+Then in the mid-eighties, he coached Wanneroo City Soccer Club.

 Today, with his wife Jean, he lives in Melbourne.

 Since the demise of their academy in Australia, Sydenham is Saints' representative there, keeping a close eye on any talent coming through.